Rezivure/grid-protomaps/README.md

 ### Step 1: Download Protomaps Build (.pmtiles)
-The first step to creating a map tile server is to generate a .pmtiles file.
+The first step to creating a Protomaps map tile provider is to generate a .pmtiles file.
 To do so, you first need to download the latest build (approximately 106GB) [here](https://maps.protomaps.com/builds/).

 ### Step 2: Extract Desired Region (optional)
 If you only require or desire maps for a specific region (state, country, etc), you can extract a specific region utilizing the pmtiles CLI, documentation and instructions for that is located [here](https://docs.protomaps.com/guide/getting-started).